olbeck/JaB/example-scripts/adding-github-pages.md

 Do not use `usethis::use_pkgdown_github_pages()`.
 We do not want their defaults so we will do it manually.

+2.1 Some small checks

+- Make sure "^docs$" is **IN** the .Rbuildignore

+- Make sure "docs/" is **NOT IN** .gitignore

+- Add "destination: docs" to line 2 of _pkgdown.yml in main directory.

 DO NOT PUSH TO GITHUB YET

 3. Open repo on Github.com.
 Go to Settings> Pages > Build and Deployment.
 Under Branch, choose "main" then "/docs"